papistan/safe.ly/README.md

 # Safe.ly
-*With safe.ly, your loved ones are always a text away from knowing you're safe!*
+*With safe.ly, your loved ones are only a text away from knowing you're safe!*

 ![Safe.ly Logo](/public/images/logo.png)